 The global bio-alcohol market is segmented into type and application.

 Based on type, the bio-alcohol market is segmented into bioethanol, bio-methanol, biobutanol, and BDO.
 The bioethanol segment is likely to account for a major market share during the forecast period, owing to the rising demand for eco-friendly and renewable sources of energy.
 Moreover, bioethanol is a conventional fuel source owing to its high octane value and low greenhouse gas emission.

-Based on application, the bio-alcohol market segmented into transportation, medical, power generation, and others.
-The transportation segment is likely to dominate the market during the forecast period, owing to the growing use of product in the sector, due to its benefits such as enhanced efficiency and optimal performance.
+Based on application, the bio-alcohol market is segmented into transportation, medical, power generation, and others.
+The transportation segment is likely to dominate the market during the forecast period, owing to the growing use of products in the sector, due to its benefits such as enhanced efficiency and optimal performance.
 Moreover, increasing population and increasing demand for vehicles are other factors expected to bolster market growth during the forecast period.

 Geographically, the bio-alcohol market is segmented into North America, Europe, Asia Pacific, and Latin America and the Middle East & Africa (LAMEA).

-In North America, government rules and regulations regarding the use of renewable resources have been increasing with a rise in crude oil prices and carbon dioxide emission.
+In North America, government rules and regulations regarding the use of renewable resources have been increasing with a rise in crude oil prices and carbon dioxide emissions.
 Governments in North America are offering support in the form of loan guarantees to those who are manufacturing high-performance bio-based chemicals.

 Asia-Pacific is amongst the fastest growing regions in the bio-alcohol market, largely propelled by the growth of end-use industries that create demand for bio-ethanol in emerging countries such as China, India, and Japan.